layla1010/winery-management-system/README.md

 ## Project Context
 This project was developed as part of the **Design and Implementation of Information Systems** course.

-It demonstrates the ability to design and implement a full-scale information system that integrates GUI development, database management, and reporting tools into a cohesive application.
+The database file is included for demonstration purposes.

 ---

 ## Skills Demonstrated
 - Java application development
 - Object-oriented system design
 - GUI development using Java Swing
 - Database integration using JDBC (UCanAccess)
 - Report generation using JasperReports
 - Modular architecture and separation of concerns
 - Data management and XML processing
 - Translating business requirements into a working system